-In Deep Security 11.0, the updated file monitoring engine will capture "who" made changes to a monitored file.
-This attribute is critically important for users to investigate and respond appropriately to change events and can help meet compliance requirements.
+Starting in Deep Security 12.0, the updated file monitoring engine captures who made changes to a monitored file.
+This attribute is critically important for you to investigate and respond appropriately to change events and can help meet compliance requirements.

-G. Disk Spaces on local agent for integrity function
+G. Disk spaces on local agent for integrity function

 The size of the SQLite database varies depending on the number of events that occur on the host.
-If free disk space drops below 5 MB, Integrity Monitoring will be suspended.
-The 'dsp.ImThread' thread will vacuum the database when the following conditions are satisfied:
+If free disk space drops to less than 5 MB, Integrity Monitoring is suspended.
+The 'dsp.ImThread' thread vacuums the database when the following conditions are satisfied: